The movement

 of public space reclaimed for every 12% increase in cycling

-Development costs
+Setup costs

 $4,000 vs. $12,000

-A more accessible infrastructure solution for sustainable mobility.
+A more accessible infrastructure solution for sustainable mobility

 The solution